Nico Hoerner Preview, Player Props: Cubs vs. Tigers

-Nico Hoerner -- batting .389 in his past 10 games -- will be in action for the Chicago Cubs against the Detroit Tigers, with Alex Faedo on the hill, on August 21 at 6:40 PM ET.
+On Tuesday, Nico Hoerner (.455 on-base percentage in past 10 games, 113 points above season-long percentage) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 6:40 PM ET.

 Nico Hoerner Game Info & Props vs. the Tigers